MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 ---
 title: Use the Surface Hub Recovery Tool
-description: How to use the Surface Hub Recovery Tool to re-image the SSD. ms.assetid: FDB6182C-1211-4A92-A930-6C106BCD5DC1
+description: How to use the Surface Hub Recovery Tool to reimage the SSD. ms.assetid: FDB6182C-1211-4A92-A930-6C106BCD5DC1
 manager: frankbu
 ms.prod: surface-hub